This article shall be known as and may be cited as the "The Larry W. Border Pharmacy Practice Act".

 (B) Evaluation of the prescription drug orders and patient records for duplication of therapy.

 (C) Evaluation of the prescription drug for interactions and/or adverse effects which may include, but are not limited to, any of the following:

 (iv) Adverse drug reactions.

-(D) Evaluation of the prescription drug orders and patient records for proper use, including overuse and underuse and optimum therapeutic outcomes.
+(D) Evaluation of the prescription drug orders and if available, patient records for proper use, including overuse and underuse and optimum therapeutic outcomes.

-(14) "Drug therapy management" means the review of drug therapy regimens of patients by a pharmacist for the purpose of evaluating and rendering advice to a physician regarding adjustment of the regimen in accordance with the collaborative pharmacy practice agreement.
+(21) "Drug therapy management" means the review of drug therapy regimens of patients by a pharmacist for the purpose of evaluating and rendering advice to a physician regarding adjustment of the regimen in accordance with the collaborative pharmacy practice agreement.
 Decisions involving drug therapy management shall be made in the best interest of the patient.
-Drug therapy management shall be limited to:
+Drug therapy management is limited to:

 (A) Implementing, modifying and managing drug therapy according to the terms of the collaborative pharmacy practice agreement;

 (B) Collecting and reviewing patient histories;

 (C) Obtaining and checking vital signs, including pulse, temperature, blood pressure and respiration;

 (D) Ordering screening laboratory tests that are dose related and specific to the patient's medication or are protocol driven and are also specifically set out in the collaborative pharmacy practice agreement between the pharmacist and physician.